Where Do Birds Go During a Rain Storm?

-Where do birds go when it storms?
-From blizzards to heat waves we'll show you how to protect birds, bats and butterflies by turning your yard into shelter.
+From thunderstorms to blizzards, we'll show you how to protect birds by turning your yard into a shelter.

 Where Do Birds Go When It Storms?